Reed (company): The Big Give

-The Big Give is sponsored and supported by the Reed Foundation's stake in Reed Group, which led The Guardian newspaper to write that Reed staff "...effectively work one day a week to fund good causes".
-It has set a target of raising £1bn by 2030.
 In July 2024, the Reed Foundation initiated a program to donate £10,000 each week to 52 different charities over the course of a year, with a Reed employee randomly selected to nominate their preferred charity.
 By April 2025, the Reed Foundation aims to have donated a total of £520,000 on behalf of 52 employees.

 The £1 million Sir Alec Reed Prize was established by the Reed Foundation in 2024 to celebrate Alec Reed’s 90th birthday and the 65th anniversary of the Reed Group.
-It is to fund innovative solutions supporting young people with poor mental health to secure and sustain employment.
+It supports young people with poor mental health into secure employment.

-In 1989 Alec Reed founded Ethiopiaid, a charity that works in Ethiopia to mitigate poverty, ill health, and poor education.

-Reed is a signatory to the Armed Forces Covenant, in support of current and former service personnel in their transition away from the military.
+In 2026, Reed Group launched the All About Business Entrepreneurs Fund, a programme offering grants and mentoring to young entrepreneurs.

 Awards and recognition

 James Reed was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to business and charity.

 Reed was ranked #28 in Glassdoor's Top 50 Best Places to Work 2019, the highest placement for a recruitment company in the list.